 Criticism

-I loved “The Wisdom of Psychopaths”, and it’s one of the most important books for this website’s philosophy (ie.: to be good, you must know how to be bad).
+I enjoyed “The Wisdom of Psychopaths”, and it’s an important book for this website’s philosophy (ie.: to be good, you must know how to be bad).

-1. Lack of Conscience: The Big Defining Trait That Slipped Through
+2. Lack of Conscience: The Big Trait That Slipped Through

 Nowhere in this book about psychopathy does Dutton accurately define psychopathy, so I will do so here.